JuliaDynamics/LagrangianDescriptors.jl/README.md

   4.241800 seconds (204.88 M allocations: 9.173 GiB, 23.40% gc time, 24.99% compilation time)
 ```

-Then we use the builtin plot recipe to get the heatmap of the Lagrangian descriptors:
+Then we use the built-in plot recipe to get the heatmap of the Lagrangian descriptors:

 ```julia
 plot(lagsol)